-Nineteenth century chivalry disarms 21st century cynicism in “Kate & Leopold,” a time-travel romantic comedy whose best elements -- Meg Ryan and Hugh Jackman -- overcome distracting plot holes, loose threads and assorted contrivances to make for a mostly charming and diverting tale.
+Nineteenth century chivalry disarms 21st century cynicism in “Kate & Leopold,” a time-travel romantic comedy whose best elements — Meg Ryan and Hugh Jackman — overcome distracting plot holes, loose threads and assorted contrivances to make for a mostly charming and diverting tale.
 Pic is sure to benefit from its star power, and perhaps more importantly, its timing, as the only date movie of the holiday season.
 A welcome alternative to three-hour fantasy epics and weighty biopics, this lightly enjoyable Miramax release should garner healthy returns, especially among women, with even heftier residuals awaiting in the homevideo market.

 For his first foray into comedy, helmer James Mangold (“Copland,” “Girl, Interrupted”) found himself a dream cast.
 Ryan is back doing what she does best (after “Proof of Life” and “Hanging Up,”) and the strapping Aussie Jackman, who has shown promise even in mediocre films (“Someone Like You,” “Swordfish”), finally gets a role worthy of his talent.